God Forgives, I Don't

 God Forgives, I Don't is the fifth studio album by American rapper Rick Ross.
-It was released on July 30, 2012, by Maybach Music Group and Slip-n-Slide Records, and distributed by Def Jam Recordings.
+It was released on July 30, 2012, by Maybach Music Group, Slip-n-Slide Records and Def Jam Recordings.
 The album was produced by several record producers, including Cool & Dre, J.U.S.T.I.C.E.
 League, Pharrell, Jake One, and Rico Love, among others.

 God Forgives, I Don't received generally positive reviews from critics, who complimented its opulent production style and Ross' performance.
 It debuted at number one on the US Billboard 200, selling 218,000 copies in its first week, and charted in several other countries.
 By October 2012, the album had been certified gold by the Recording Industry Association of America and had sold 588,000 copies in the United States.
 It was nominated for Best Rap Album at the 2013 Grammy Awards.